The Signature Guided Hiking and Adventure Tour in Canada

 Day 9: Canoe trip training and preparations

 You walk along Maligne Canyon, the river roaring through the narrow gorge, up to 50 m (165 ft) below you.
 Now you leave the Rocky Mountains for a short drive to a pretty lake in the foothills where you prepare for the river adventure.
 Here you might meet new adventurers and a new guide for the canoe trip.
-In 2- person open Canadian canoes on the lake you learn the basic paddle strokes and safety precautions.
+In 2- person open Canadian canoes you learn the basic paddle strokes and safety precautions on a picturesque lake in the foothills.
 You receive tips regarding personal equipment, work sharing of the crews and conduct in the wilderness.
 The selected stretch of the river can be mastered by novices, but the current, some rapids, overhanging trees and gravel bars demand constant vigilance.
 Seasoned canoeists find plenty of challenge in this wilderness setting.
 Safety and the comfort of the participants are the main concerns of the guides.

 Days 10 to 12: Canoe trip down the Athabasca River

 Not needed luggage stays with the bus in safe keeping.
 Now you start the canoe adventure: For the next 3 nights you pitch your tent on sandy islands or comfortable spots along the shore.
 Your progress depends on the water level.
 The Athabasca River, fed by glaciers and clear forest streams, runs high and fast in the early season, clear, blue and lazy later into the summer.
 In the densely forested, uninhabited valleys you have excellent opportunities to spot wild geese, beavers, eagles, elk, bear, and moose.
 Five or six hours daily are spent on the river, sometimes leisurely drifting downstream, but always with an eye out for rapids and obstacles.
 There is time for swimming, fishing, exploring and campfires under the northern lights.

 Day 13: End of canoe tour, drive to Edmonton